 Sensory auras are the second most common.
 Symptoms are:

-This phase comes about after the head pain has subsided.
+The last among the phases of migraines come about after the head pain has subsided.
 Many report feeling “hung over”.
 Other symptoms are:

 Oddly enough, some feel very happy and rested, while others suffer from depression and malaise.
 This may change for the same person at different times.

-The underlying source of migraines has, in some cases, been linked to a misalignment in the bones of the upper cervical spine, particularly the C1 and C2 vertebrae.
+Now that you're familiar with the phases of migraines, you can now The underlying source of migraines has, in some cases, been linked to a misalignment in the bones of the upper cervical spine, particularly the C1 and C2 vertebrae.
 How does a misalignment happen here?
 It can be due to a minor or major trauma.
 Car accidents resulting in whiplash are often to blame.
 Other trauma that causes a blow to the head or neck can be the source, including sporting accidents or simply tripping and falling.

 A misalignment in this area can put the brainstem under pressure, as it is located in the same vicinity.
 This means it can send faulty signals to the brain about oxygen supply and pain.
 This can lead to a migraine.
 Also, nerves and blood vessels can be negatively impacted in the neck, also leading to migraines.